Formal Verification of Quantum Programs: Theory, Tools and Challenges: Design of Verification Frameworks and Quantum Programming Languages

 Due to the difference in nature between quantum and classical computing, quantum programming languages have different requirements to classical ones.
 In \cite{Huang19} a discussion on a number of bugs to avoid when implementing a quantum programming language is given.
 Here a few of the ideas presented in \cite{Huang19} are discussed as are some other thoughts.
 The paper goes into more details on common bugs that programmers may create due to human error, but this is omitted.

 \paragraph{No-cloning} One of the key properties to meet is that the no-cloning theorem \cite{Wootters82} is adhered to.
-The rules that quantum mechanics follow do not allow for the copying of arbitrary quantum data.
+The rules that quantum mechanics follows do not allow for the copying of arbitrary quantum data.
 Therefore, any quantum programming language should have inbuilt functionality to forbid (perfect) cloning.
-For example, if programs and proofs are mixed within the language, then the no-cloning theorem can be built within the language.
+For example, if programs and proofs are mixed within the language, then the no-cloning theorem can be proved within the language.
+Alternatively, no-cloning can be achieved by making it built into the language through the use of types or linear logic.

 \paragraph{Limited Classical Functionality} A useful approach of designing a quantum computer is by having a classical computer being able to access a small quantum processor, known as quantum random access memory (QRAM), in a similar way to a graphics processing unit (GPU) \cite{Knill96}.
 The quantum part of the computer should perform purely quantum operations, having very little classical functionality within it.
 Because of this restriction, quantum programming languages need to be designed so that there is very limited classical functionality within the language as to avoid affecting the quantum system.